Bizarro World: Post-Crisis

 After the Crisis on Infinite Earths, John Byrne's Man of Steel miniseries rebooted Superman continuity.
 The editors and writers did not reintroduce Bizarro World in the reboot.
-Later, in Superman (vol. 2) #87, the second Post-Crisis Bizarro clone creates a "Bizarro World" which is a warehouse made to look like a surreal Metropolis.
+Later, in Superman (vol. 2) #87, the second post-Crisis Bizarro clone creates a "Bizarro World" which is a warehouse made to look like a surreal Metropolis.

 A Bizarro World did appear in a story of this era in the 1998 Adventure Comics 80-Page Giant by writer Tom Peyer and artist Kevin O'Neill.
 There, Bizarro demands that a technician at a SETI-like installation broadcast his diary.
 Having no choice, the technician looks over the diary, which retells the story of the classic cube-shaped backwards Bizarro World.
-Superman accidentally finds himself there and, to allay people's fears of him, goes on a "constructive rampage."
+Superman accidentally finds himself there and, to allay people's fears of him, goes on a "constructive rampage".
 The original Bizarro, aka Bizarro #1, goes to Earth and attempts to stop Superman with the help of his friends.
 However, when the other Bizarros try to kill Superman, #1 stops them, saying that killing is the earthly thing that they must, above all, do the opposite of.
 Realizing that, however strange Bizarro World might be, its inhabitants are safer and happier than those of Earth thanks to Bizarro #1's leadership, Superman apologizes.
 To show his sincerity he hides a copy of the Bizarro Code where nobody will ever see it.
-The people hold a parade in #1's honor and with his loving wife Bizarro Lois #1 and their son, Bizarro Junior #1 at his side, Bizarro cries saying "Me am ... happiest creature in universe."
+The people hold a parade in #1's honor and with his loving wife Bizarro Lois #1 and their son, Bizarro Junior #1 at his side, Bizarro cries saying "Me am ... happiest creature in universe".
 When the technician finishes reading the story, he sees Bizarro is gone and, horrified, asks, "What if the journal itself is no exception to the Bizarro Code?".
 Elsewhere, the truth is revealed; Bizarro, who has no home and has no family and is held in contempt by Superman, weeps because he is the most miserable thing in the universe.

-The distinctive cube-shaped Earth of Bizarro World briefly appeared in the pages of Infinite Crisis alongside the other Earths in space.
+The distinctive cube-shaped Earth of Bizarro World briefly appeared in Infinite Crisis alongside the other Earths in space.
 A close-up, labeled Earth-0, is seen wherein a smiling Bizarro is strangling a smiling Bizarro-Lois, with Bizarros Hawkman, Jimmy Olsen, and Perry White standing alongside and laughing.
-Similarly, in the present day New 52 DC Multiverse, a cube shaped Earth-29 appears, albeit encircled by a ring.
-This may or may not be a further reiteration of the Bizarro World.